Evolution of Electricity markets in Europe

 • Broad target group of Adult learners

-• Electricity markets experts and beginners
+• Electricity markets experts and non-experts with a basic understanding of electricity markets

 • Everyone affected by the electricity market integration in Europe, including: TSOs, NRAs, Governments, European Associations, Utilities, New Energy players, Stakeholders.